domenkozar/plone_guide/what_is_plone.rst

 Of course, I like a good spin: [4]_

-- **Plone is the best available Python-based web content management system available, hands down.**
+- **Plone is the best Python-based web content management system available, hands down.**

 While I firmly believe the above to be true, I don't always lead with that definition, because I'm sure there are others that believe the same about their Python-based CMS of choice (e.g. Django CMS).